 EPISODE 1: Through the Lens of a Scientist

-Academia and industry are two traditional routes taken by scientists who have just obtained their Ph.D.
+Academia and industry are two traditional routes taken by scientists with a Ph.D.
 What about policy?
 In our first episode, we dive into the world of science policy with Caitlin Warlick-Short, Director of Communications at the National Science Policy Network, and the way in which young scientists can initiate local, national, and global change.

 POP-UP EPISODE: Striking a SciDEAL

-together early-career scientists and science diplomacy institutions that include non-profit organizations, consulates, and
+scientists and science diplomacy institutions that include non-profit organizations, consulates, and embassies.

 EPISODES 2 & 3: The Pandemic, Part 1 - The Vaccine